tailhook/trimmer/README.md

 * Can produce better indented text than most template engines
 * Can traverse Rust types without cloning them too much
-* Can produce safe output by validating variable values rather than escaping
+* Can produce safe output by validating variable values
+* Autoescaping is supported too, and decared in the template itself

 License